Exotic closed subideals of algebras of bounded operators: Introduction

 Our main result is based on an example constructed in \cite[Theorem 4.5]{TW22} for different purposes.
-This produces an uncountable family $\{\mathcal I_A: \emptyset \neq A \varsubsetneq \mathbb N\}$ of non-trivial closed $\mathcal K(Z)$-subideals, for which the subideals $\mathcal I_A$ are mutually isomorphic as Banach algebras.
-Here $\mathcal K(Z)$ denotes the closed ideal of $\mathcal L(Z)$ of the compact operators $Z \to Z$, where the above Banach space $Z$ fails to have the approximation property A.P.
-In Section \ref{nonisosub} we obtain, by different methods, families of pairwise non-isomorphic, non-trivial closed $\mathcal S(X)$-subideals of $\mathcal L(X)$ for the classical Banach spaces $X = L^p(0,1)$, where $1 \le p < \infty$ and $p \neq 2$.
+This produces a family $\{\mathcal I_A: \emptyset \neq A \varsubsetneq \mathbb N\}$ having the size of the continuum of non-trivial closed $\mathcal K(Z)$-subideals, for which the subideals $\mathcal I_A$ are mutually isomorphic as Banach algebras.
+Here $\mathcal K(Z)$ denotes the closed ideal of $\mathcal L(Z)$ of the compact operators $Z \to Z$, where the above Banach space $Z$ fails to have the approximation property (abbreviated A.P.).
+In Section \ref{nonisosub} we obtain, by different methods, families of pairwise non-isomorphic as well as isomorphic non-trivial closed $\mathcal S(X)$-subideals of $\mathcal L(X)$ for classical Banach spaces including $X = L^p(0,1)$, where $1 \le p < \infty$ and $p \neq 2$.
 Above $\mathcal S(X)$ is the closed ideal of the strictly singular operators $X \to X$.
-Our results demonstrate that the closed subideals of $\mathcal L(X)$ have significantly different properties compared with closed ideals.
+Our results demonstrate that the closed subideals of $\mathcal L(X)$ behave quite differently compared with closed ideals.

 References \cite{AK06}, \cite{LT77} and \cite{LT79} will be our standard sources for undefined concepts related to Banach spaces, and \cite{D00} for notions related to Banach algebras.
 We use $X \approx Y$ to indicate linearly isomorphic Banach spaces, and $\mathcal A \cong \mathcal B$ for isomorphic Banach algebras (that is, there is a Banach algebra isomorphism $\theta: \mathcal A \to \mathcal B$).
 Recall that these notions can differ for spaces of operators, as for instance $\mathcal L(L^p)$ and $\mathcal L(\ell^p)$ are linearly isomorphic as Banach spaces for $1 < p < \infty$ and $p \neq 2$ by \cite{AF96}, but they are not isomorphic as Banach algebras by Eidelheit's theorem (see below).